Simple aint stupid

 AIM:

-* To expand the impact of the programme by stimulating learners to participate thoughtfully through reflection;
+the impact of the programme by stimulating learners to participate thoughtfully

 Target group: Community care workers who are doing an NQF Level 1 course while in full time jobs.
 Three groups of five HCWs each rotate through three clinical areas (Step Down, Care for the disabled, Clinics) during the year of training and attend lectures two afternoons per week.
 Because of the limited lecture time, this course will be aimed at preparing them for class – they have neither access to nor much (if any) knowledge of computers.
 Computers are made available at the facilities where they work, and time will be allocated for each learner to do the sessions online.
 An computer instructional course will precede the programme.